Based Beast Coin (BEAST) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Based Beast Coin Historical Price

-According to the latest data gathered on Based Beast Coin live price page, the current price of Based Beast Coin is 0.01080535USD.
-The circulating supply of Based Beast Coin(BEAST) is 10.00M BEAST , giving it a market capitalization of $108.05K.
+According to the latest data gathered on Based Beast Coin live price page, the current price of Based Beast Coin is 0.0089106USD.
+The circulating supply of Based Beast Coin(BEAST) is 10.00M BEAST , giving it a market capitalization of $89.11K.

 The Based Beast Coin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BEAST based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.